 So, is it sustainable?

 As a plant-based fibre, viscose is not inherently toxic or polluting.
 However, because of the growing fast-fashion industry, much of the viscose on the market today is manufactured cheaply using energy, water and chemically-intensive processes that have devastating impacts on workers, local communities and the environment.
-This is why viscose (including bamboo viscose) was given a ‘D’ score for sustainability in the Made-By Environmental Benchmark for Fibres.
+This is why viscose (including bamboo viscose) was given ‘D’ and ‘E’ scores for sustainability in the Made-By Environmental Benchmark for Fibres.

-A recent article in the Guardian detailed an investigation undertaken by the Changing Markets Foundation that linked international fashion brands such as Zara, H&M, ASOS and Marks and Spencer to highly polluting viscose factories in China, India and Indonesia.
+An article in the Guardian detailed an investigation undertaken by the Changing Markets Foundation that linked international fashion brands such as Zara (It’s a Start), H&M (It’s a Start) and ASOS (It’s a Start) to highly polluting viscose factories in China, India and Indonesia.
 Concerns have also been raised regarding the devastating impact of wood pulp production on forests, people and vulnerable animal populations.

 The production of viscose is contributing to the rapid depletion of the world’s forests, which are being cleared to make way for pulpwood plantations.
 It is estimated that around 30% of rayon and viscose used in fashion is made from pulp sourced from endangered and ancient forests.
 This leads not only to habitat destruction, creating a significant threat to endangered species, but also often involves human rights abuses and land grabbing from Indigenous communities.